 Hydration is an essential part of any trip, especially when you’re traveling by air.
 Studies show that a 10-hour flight can cause your body to lose up to 2 liters of water—that’s 3x of the qualification for mild dehydration!
 It’s obviously important to stay hydrated during flights, but it can be challenging (or very expensive) if you don’t bring your own durable water bottle.

-We’ve done the research to find the best 10 water bottles on the market for long flights, so you can stay hydrated and healthy for your next big adventure!
+We’ve done the research to find the best 10 travel water bottles on the market for your next trip and long flights, so you can stay hydrated and healthy for your next big adventure!

 Why You Should Bring A Reusable Water Bottle For Long Flights

 The best way to stay hydrated on a long flight is with a travel water bottle!
 There are several reasons why you should pack a water bottle for your next flight (or any trip, really).

 Firstly, bringing your own reusable water bottle is much better for the environment than buying disposable plastic bottles.

 Secondly, airports and planes typically charge $3-5 per water bottle (yikes!) —not only is it expensive to buy every time you’re thirsty, but it’s also wasteful!

 Lastly, not all airplanes provide free water anymore (depending on the class you’re flying in), so bringing your own water bottle is the only way to stay hydrated.